alexmccabe/am-slider/readme.md

-A simple JS slider (he says, when all it does is fade at the moment...).
+A simple jQuery slider (he says, when all it does is fade at the moment...).

 ###Features